deniskyashif/blog/content/posts/goedel-system-t.md

 * `Bool`: this is quite trivial as we can use TypeScript's `boolean` type.

 * `Nat`: natural numbers.
 This is a tricky as the definition for `Nat` in System T is: `Nat: zero | Succ`.
 So it can be either zero or the successor function.
-To give an intuition - `zero == 0`, `succ(zero) == 1`, `succ(succ(zero)) == 2` etc. For the sake of simplicity I decided to use TypeScript's `number` type but only for the representating the numbers.
+To give an intuition - `Zero == 0`, `Succ(Zero) == 1`, `Succ(Succ(Zero)) == 2` etc. For the sake of simplicity I decided to use TypeScript's `number` type but only for the representating the numbers.
 We're not allowed to use their built-in properties, like arithmetic operations, because we're going to construct them from the ground up using the predefined primitives.

 * `Succ: Nat -> Nat` we define as: